Coadjoint-orbit bosonization of a Fermi surface in a weak magnetic field: Construction of the Effective Action

 \subsection{Moyal algebra and the coadjoint orbit}

 We begin with a lightning review of the mathematical structures.
 The Moyal algebra $\mathfrak{g}$ is defined via the Moyal bracket: For $F(\vx, \vp)$ and $G(\vx, \vp)$

 with a star product defined as

-As shown in the next Subsection and in Appendix \ref{app:path}, the star product and Moyal bracket appears naturally in Wigner representation of operator products~\cite{KamenevBook} and in the derivation of the bosonized action via coherent-state path integral.
+{It can be verified that the star product is associative.} As shown in the next Subsection and in Appendix \ref{app:path}, the star product and Moyal bracket appears naturally in Wigner representation of operator products~\cite{KamenevBook} and in the derivation of the bosonized action via coherent-state path integral.
 We note that in the semiclassical limit $ \overleftarrow{\nabla}_{\ve{x}}\overrightarrow{\nabla_{\ve{p}}}\ll 1$, the Moyal bracket reduces to the Poisson bracket $\{F, G\}$.

 As usual, $\mathfrak{g}$ as a linear space form a representation of $\mathfrak{g}$ itself, i.e., the adjoint representation/action.
 For $G\in\mathfrak{g}$, the adjoint action on $\mathfrak{g}$ is given by